-Now we’re ready to add DE back into the filter.
+Now we're ready to add DE or Leslie's Cellulose Fiberback into the filter.
 Start by priming your pool pump.
 Remove the strainer basket lid and fill the basket with water allowing some water to run through the incoming line.
-Lubricate the O-Ring or gasket in the pump lid with Leslies Pool & Spa lube then replace the lid and tighten any other clamps or bolts on the pump.
+Lubricate the O-Ring or gasket in the pump lid with Leslies Pool & Spa Lube then replace the lid and tighten any other clamps or bolts on the pump.

 Release all-excess air from the tank by turning the Air relief valve.
 Now turn on the pool pump.
 Close the air relief valve when the water begins to come out.
 Make sure your pump is running before you begin adding DE.
 Calculating how much DE you are going to need for your filter involves a simple calculation.